Chronic Disorders of Consciousness Research Centre

 - What is the dominant cultural understanding of coma and brain injury and what role is played by such media/cultural representation in family decision-making and in broad social debate about appropriate responses?

-- How do families with a relative diagnosed as vegetative or minimally conscious make sense of the claims about emerging neuro-technolgies publicised in the media (e.g. fMRI scanning and deep brain stimulation)?
+- How do families with a relative diagnosed as vegetative or minimally conscious 'read' brain scans and make sense of the claims about emerging neuro-technologies publicised in the media (e.g. fMRI and deep brain stimulation)?

 - How do families faced with the profound challenges associated with disorders of consciousness conceptualise the ethical issues involved around care and treatment decisions?